MARS-Engine/MARS/README.md

 For Windows use MinGW, [MSYS2](https://www.msys2.org/) should help a lot

-## MVRE Structure
+## MARS Structure

-MVRE is separated into multiples folders, each folder acts like a module by being separated into its own namespace
+MARS is separated into multiples folders, each folder acts like a module by being separated into its own namespace

 ```bash
 .